TheKLegacy/FantasyDraftr/README.md

 npm run start
 ```

-Todo
+Todo:
-Fix bug which requires you to change a toggle or create a new list on initial lode.
+- Fix bug which requires you to change a toggle or create a new list on initial lode.
-Add sleeper integrated draft (if possible)
+- Add sleeper integrated draft (if possible)
-Fix actions move buttons with filtered out players
+- Fix actions move buttons with filtered out players
-Add some confirm models
+- Add some confirm models
-Add users to draft mode
+- Add users to draft mode
-Add accounts
+- Add accounts
-Host online
+- Host online
-Undo Draft Picks
+- Undo Draft Picks
-Code Cleanup
+- Code Cleanup
-Get Player data via API call.
+- Get Player data via API call.